|Parks||Centers & Pools||Activities||Reservations & Permits||Projects & Planning||A - Z Index|

 This page is for development of Hubbard Homestead Park (formerly known as the Northgate Urban Center).
 Please see the following website for planning and design information funded through major maintenance dollars: Hubbard Homestead Major Maintenance Project

-As an element of the park's design Seattle Parks and Recreation implemented the use of an underground cistern.
+As an element of the design Seattle Parks and Recreation implemented the use of an underground cistern.
 This water receptacle collects ground water and uses it for irrigation purposes.

 11203 5th Ave NE, Seattle WA 98125